brmassa/Flax-Container/README.md

-Flax Engine
+# Flax Engine

-Linux Container with Linux cook
+Flax engine inside the DOTNET container to be used in CI/CD of your games.